DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-01-26-searching-by-location.md

 ### School placements

 Candidates are based in a number of schools during training.
-Because location information doesn’t accurately reflect real placement locations:
+Because location information does not accurately reflect real placement locations:

 - candidates may apply to a course based on an address that is not available
 - they may not know that they are placed in different locations during their training